luciozambon/eGiga2m/README.md

 Clicking the third time on the same time series will remove it from the plot .

 The "Show" button will create/update the plot using all the selected configurations.

+## Time series analysis
+From the "analysis" menu a few time series analysis tools are available, all should be considered as experimental, forecast in particular.

 ## Examples